seapvnk/garden/README.md

 ## Documentation
-The documentation is'nt available for now.
+The documentation isn't available for now.

 ## Licence